-§91.119 prescribes safe altitudes for the operation of civil aircraft, but it allows helicopters to be operated at lower altitudes in certain conditions.
-Pilot In Command will not operate the UAS above the altitude of 300 feet above ground level (AGL) and will also only operate in safe areas away from the public and traffic, thus "providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes."
+14 C.F.R. § 91.119 prescribes safe altitudes for the operation of civil aircraft.
+It allows helicopters to be operated at lower altitudes in certain conditions.
+My UAS will never operate at an altitude greater than 200 AGL; safely below the standard of 400 AGL.
+I, Douglas Trudeau, will however operate my UAS in safe areas away from public and traffic, providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes.
 Given the size, weight, maneuverability and speed of my UAS, an equivalent or higher level of safety will be achieved.